Everest Three High Passes Trek

 Trip PlanExpand All

 The member staff of Nepal Trekking Routes welcomes you at the Kathmandu Airport on your arrival day.
-Afterwards, s/he transfers you to the hotel reserved for your accommodation.
+Afterwards, they will transfer you to the hotel reserved for your accommodation.
 The trekking guide gives you the details about Everest Three High Passes trek itinerary in the evening.

 Accommodation: Deluxe Hotel